-Pond-life – If you have a pond don’t make it too clean, with the right plants the water can stay pretty clean and shouldn’t need too much attention.
-This will help to encourage frogs (great for reducing slugs the natural way!) and insects.
-Even just a small pond, made from a good sized plastic box or bucket.
-Check for holes, sink into the ground and put a load of stones on the bottom and some pond plants.
-Always remember to add a large rock or piece of wood in the pond that reaches the edge this will allow animals to climb out if they fall in!
+Always remember to add a large rock or piece of wood in the pond that reaches the edge.
+This will allow animals to climb out if they fall in.
 In winter, if your pond is likely to freeze, float a tennis ball on the surface.
-If it freezes you can remove the ball and this leaves a “air hole” for any life living in the pond.
+If it freezes you can remove the ball and this leaves a n”air hole” for any life living in the pond.

 Remember peanuts should ONLY be supplied in mesh feeders to stop the risk of choking, especially with young birds.
 What we have started doing it putting them in the blender and chopping them into small pieces.

-Live food such as mealworms is a great addition especially in the breeding/birthing season as chicks can only eat live food.
-Also, a quick note, if you throw bread out make sure its cut small and for added safety, moisten it so birds don’t choke!
+Live food such as mealworms are a great addition especially in the breeding/birthing season as chicks can only eat live food.
+Also, a quick note, if you throw bread out make sure its cut small and for added safety, moisten it so birds don’t choke.

 Think about using nematodes, companion planting for vegetables and trying to encourage beneficial insects and animals such as frogs and hedgehogs into your garden to help keep pest insects under control.

-Hunters – If you have a cat, make sure it wears an elasticated collar with a bell (a good sized bell works well).
-The best you can do is give birds and other wild animals a little notice!
 If you find that birds like to nest in certain bushes, you might be well planting cat repellent plants near and around this area.
-Make sure areas where ground feeders are situated are open and clear.
-So the bird has a good chance of spotting the cat before it gets too close.
+Make sure areas where ground feeders are situated, are open and clear.
+So the birds have a good chance of spotting the cat before it gets too close.

-Grass and Leaves – These are not enemies, they are some of the most useful things to have in a garden.
-So, you’ve mowed the lawn and before you tip the cuttings into your compost bin (unless it really needs it!) think about using it as a natural mulch and covering your borders with it.
+Leaves and grasses are some of the most useful things to have in a garden.
+So, you’ve mowed the lawn and before you tip the cuttings into your compost bin (unless it really needs it) think about using it as a natural mulch and covering your borders with it.
 Cut grass works wonders to suppress weeds.

-When leaves begin to fall in the autumn, you can rake them up and add them to your compost however how about turning them into leaf mould or sprinkling them around the base of trees and under hedges, they protect the ground from frost and will naturally break down and return the nutrients to the soil.
-Not to mention becoming shelter for little critters.
+When leaves begin to fall in the autumn, you can rake them up and add them to your compost, however how about turning them into leaf mould or sprinkling them around the base of trees and under hedges.